golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 !!!
 Note

-    If you have encountered problems, contact us on discord channel or take a look in here: [Yagna troublesooting](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development)
+    If you have encountered problems, contact us on [discord channel](https://chat.golem.network/):

 #### Start the daemon

-Open a terminal (command line window) and  define the key to identify your application script:
+Open a terminal (commandline window) and  define the key to identify your application script:

 === "MacOS / Linux"